The Psychology Space Team

 • Diploma in Social Welfare Work

 Wendy is a highly experienced psychologist with over twenty years in the field of psychology.
-She is passionate in her work and believes in helping people find their personal path of improvement through effective therapy.
+She is passionate in her work and committed to helping people find their personal path of improvement through effective, state of the art therapy.

-Like Julie-Anne, she has a wide and diverse range of experience to draw from when working with people with all sorts of issues and concerns.
-She is comfortable working with people who are living with anxiety and depression and is fluent in all the evidenced based treatments for these issues.
+Like Julie-Anne, she has a diverse range of experience to draw on when working with people with a range of issues and concerns.
+She is fluent in evidence-based treatments for people living with depression and anxiety and has seen many of her clients improve their level of inner peace and wellbeing.

-She is a Registered Psychologist with AHPRA, she is Medicare Registered and Assoc.
-MAPS.
+Wendy is a Registered Psychologist with AHPRA, she is Medicare Registered and a member of AAPi.

 Diana is a registered psychologist with considerable experience working with children, teenagers and their carers.
 She enjoys working with families to assist them to have peace, understand each other and have fulfilling relationships.
 Diana works in a holistic and caring way.